 RESUME PARIS TRIPS

 As WeAr reported earlier this year, Paris Fashion Week has seen a decline in Japanese buyers’ attendance following the 2015 attacks, largely due to insurance reasons.
-However, S/S 2017 is proving that Japanese stores have resumed their Paris trips: several buying agencies confirmed that their clients would be visiting the French capital in autumn, despite the country’s extended state of emergency after the tragic events in Nice.
-Meanwhile, a growing number of labels that show in Paris are teaming up with Japan-based showrooms, to secure their place in that market.
+However, S/S 2017 seems to indicate that Japanese stores have resumed their Paris trips: several buying agencies confirmed that their clients would be visiting the French capital in autumn, despite the country’s extended state of emergency after the tragic events in Nice.
+Meanwhile, a growing number of labels that show in Paris are teaming up with Japan-based showrooms to secure their place in that market.